ST10204902/ST10204902-PROG7312-POE/README.md

 ## Features
 - **Report Issues**: Users can report issues by providing details such as location, category, and description.
 - **Attach Media**: Users can attach media files (images, videos) to the reported issues.
-- **Progress Tracking**: The application tracks the progress of issue reporting.
 - **Tooltips**: Provides tooltips for better user guidance.
 - **Feedback**: Users can submit feedback about the app via a Google Form